What Is ORP in Hydrogen Water?

 ORP describes oxidation-reduction potential.

-A product can talk about alkaline water, negative ORP, and hydrogen concentration, but those are separate ideas.
+A product can discuss alkaline water, negative ORP, and hydrogen concentration, but those are separate measurements.

 Do not assume: